haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ### Troubleshooting
 ![Troubleshooting process](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/GIS_troubleshooting_process.drawio.png)
-1. Start by checking if the information in the course materials provide a solution, it might have been
+1. Start by checking if the information in the course materials provide a solution, it might have been covered in the previo

 Following this process will help you develop the independent troubleshooting skills you will need when you use GIS on your own.